3F/3F.github.io/Donation.md

 ### About

-Briefly, I'm professional software developer with more than 10+ years of experience in various fields ... math statistics, compilers themselves and virtual machines in the form of modifications, addins, lot of plugins and subsets for different popular programs like VS, additional independent libraries, utilities, tools and so on.
+Pro& OpenSource Software Developer with 10y+ of experience in various fields ...
+Math statistics, Analyzers, Compilers/VM, lot of plugins, libs, tools, … I love 🖼️🎹🎻🚴‍…

-I'm also Open Source developer and my actual Open (and absolutely Free) public projects you can find mostly on [ GitHub/3F ]
+Today's actual Open (and absolutely Free) public projects you can find mostly on [ GitHub/3F ] (migrated at the end of 2016)

 ## Thank you!